ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

   path: src

-# Step 2a: Find arm json files for a deployment of blank adf in a src and copy them into the artifact staging folder
+# Step 2a: Find arm JSON files for deployment of a blank ADF in src and copy them into the artifact staging folder
 - task: CopyFiles@2
   inputs:
     SourceFolder: '$(Pipeline.Workspace)\src\resources\arm\blank-adf'